 “My dad was an amazing cook,” she said.
 “He just had a huge palate and understood what tasted good and how to get it there.”

 Was Jim a brilliant businessman?
-Perhaps less so.
+Perhaps not.
 While Jim was already feeding famous people, Glen Bell was still tinkering with his hard-shell tacos in Los Angeles.
 Bell didn’t open his first Taco Bell until 1962, but then he expanded rapidly and, in 1978, sold the fast-food emporium to PepsiCo for a cool $130 million.
-Given Jim’s head start on Bell, it isn’t hard to imagine a reality where Jimboy’s Tacos are posted in Spain and China instead of Taco Bells.
-But as Karen explained, that just wasn’t Jim.
+Given Jim’s head start on Bell, it isn’t hard to imagine a reality where Jimboy’s Tacos are served in Spain and China instead of Taco Bell tacos.
+But, as Karen explained, that just wasn’t Jim.